 Intra-abdominal desmoid tumors.
 These tumors form in the mesentery, which is the tissue that provides blood vessels and padding to the intestines in the abdomen.
 They often cause no symptoms unless they compress internal organs or can be felt as a mass.

 A person usually develops a single desmoid tumor, although it is possible to develop more than 1 at a time.
 When a tumor is found and the doctor believes it could be a desmoid tumor, it is very important to confirm the diagnosis by a biopsy so that appropriate next steps may be followed.
-Because desmoid tumors are very rare, it is best if an expert pathologist who is familiar with the disease examines the tumor sample.
-A pathologist is a doctor who uses a microscope to look at the tumor specimen to make the diagnosis.
+Because desmoid tumors are very rare, it is best if an expert pathologist who is familiar with the disease examines the tissue sample.
+A pathologist is a doctor who uses a microscope to look at a specimen of the tumor to make the diagnosis.

 Looking for More of an Introduction?